-First, by being more engaged with the culture-climate nexus, the EU could generate more cooperation with others based on the common perception of climate change as a threat multiplier.
-The negative effects of climate change on the culture of the Indigenous people in the Arctic region or the heritage sites across the globe are well known.12 Many of these heritage sites are located in areas that are going to be hardest hit by climate change, such as the World Heritage sites in Zanzibar, for example.
+First, by being more engaged with the culture-climate nexus, the EU could generate a more generate cooperation with others based on the common perception of climate change as a threat multiplier.
+The negative effects of climate change on the culture of the indigenous people in the Arctic region or the heritage sites across the globe are well-known.
+10 Many of these heritage sites are located in the areas that are going to be hit by climate change the hardest, such as the World Heritage sites in Zanzibar, for example.
 The Commission is currently exploring innovative measures for the protection of European cultural heritage in relation to climate change.
-This work could be extended to include an external dimension under the EU's cultural and climate diplomacy.
+This work could be extended to include an external dimension under EU's cultural and climate diplomacy.

-Furthermore, the economic costs of climate change will most certainly affect cultural and creative sectors, as did the COVID-19 measures, for example.
-Developing and promoting innovative solutions, including digital tools, to help cultural actors adapt to climate change, can be part of the EU's cultural diplomacy agenda.
+Furthermore, the economic costs of climate change will most certainly affect cultural and creative sectors as did, for example, the COVID-19 measures.
+Developing and promoting innovative solutions, including digital tools, to help cultural actors adapt to climate change, can be part of EU's cultural diplomacy agenda.

-Second, as international climate adaptation and mitigation policies often appear to be technical and somewhat abstract for the individual, combining them with cultural projects would bring them closer to the local communities.
-Furthermore, by enabling and helping partner countries (cities, local communities) to work out their own solutions to sustainable tourism, preserving and re-valorising local heritage and integrating migrants would enhance the potential of EU-funded cultural projects to be genuinely transformative.
+Second, as international climate adaptation and mitigation policies often appear to be technical and somewhat abstract to an individual, combining them with cultural projects would bring them closer to the local communities.
+Furthermore, by enabling and helping partner countries (cities, local communities) to work out their own solutions to sustainable tourism, preserving and re-valorising local heritage, integrating migrants would enhance the potential of EU-funded cultural projects to be genuinely transformative.

 The European Green Deal has two interesting cultural sub-projects related to it, namely the New European Bauhaus and the European Climate Pact.
-These two sub-projects could be extended into the new green agenda for the EU's cultural diplomacy.
+These two sub-projects could be extended into the new green agenda for EU's cultural diplomacy.